 Most days, I think follow-through is 90 percent of the battle and makes all the difference between success and failure.

-How often have you started an initiative that you carefully developed and saw a surefire winner fizzle because there was no follow-through, there was no execution of the idea?
+How often have you started an initiative that you carefully developed … and watched as your surefire winner fizzled because there was no follow-through … no execution of the idea?